The canvases, the prints, all the "proper art" I´ve made doesn´t matter.

 The reality is that those works exist.
 They are the best.
 And there are many.
 They are with collectors, traders, former Banksy friends, current Banksy friends, people who know nothing about art but who have had them in the living room for 20 years.
 These are the most important and strongest works in our opinion.

 Nothing should be easier than to ask the artist himself.
-But as we all know he has up to this date declined to authenticate any work that is not a studio print or a studio original.
+But as we all know he has up to this date declined to authenticate any work that is not a studio print or a studio canvas.
 Not a single.

 That´s his choice.

-According to Dr Reva Wolf a professor of art history at the state university of New York (board member of more than one important artist estate) “one of the most valuable forms of documentary evidence available to art historians is statements by those who knew the artist and observed him work, especially in the time the artwork in question was being made.
+According to a professor of art history at the state university of New York (board member of more than one important artist estate) “one of the most valuable forms of documentary evidence available to art historians is statements by those who knew the artist and observed him work, especially in the time the artwork in question was being made.

 And that´s exactly what we have done.
 Working with the people that were close to Banksy in the early days.
 Friends, helpers, business associates, creative people, art directors and so on.
 Reality is that many of these people had or still has important works by Banksy.
 But with no possibility of getting them "authenticated" they enter the secondary market for real works by Banksy (and the most important works) but with no “COA”.